 1. Read the Essential Lore to understand the setting.
 2. Make a character you'd like to see someone else play.
 3. Make a character you find admirable in some way.
 4. Make a character who is flawed.
 5. Make a character who wants to adventure.
 6. Think about why your character might have these traits (you don't have to lock anything in yet).
-7. Establish how the player characters know each other.
+7. Establish how your character knows everyone else.